Skip to content

 iTunes stuck on extracting software is usually a broken IPSW download, not a dead iPhone.
 The progress bar parks itself around the “Extracting” stage, the spinner keeps turning, and nothing else happens for hours.
-We’ve hit this on Windows 11 and macOS Sonoma with iPhone 14 and iPhone 15 Pro during iOS 17.4 updates, and the same seven steps below fixed it every time without wiping user data.
+The seven steps below start with the safest cache and connection fixes before moving to Restore.

-- Deleting the IPSW file from the iTunes cache folder and retrying the update resolves the freeze in most cases we tested on Windows 11 and macOS Sonoma.
+• Deleting the IPSW file from the iTunes cache folder and retrying the update resolves the freeze in many cache-related cases.

 #What Does “Extracting Software” Actually Mean in iTunes?